abarichello/bfheroesFesl/README.md

 ## Configuration

-Enviroment (.env) variables You can look in `./config/config.go` for more details
+This is the nviroment (.env) config.
+Check `./config/config.go` for more details

 | String Name           | Default value        |
 |-----------------------|----------------------|